Hatesphere: History

-HateSphere entered Antfarm Studios in November 2008 to record the next album titled To the Nines.
-To the Nines was recorded, mixed and mastered in less than a month under the leadership of longtime friend and producer Tue Madsen (Earth Crisis, The Haunted, Heaven Shall Burn) at AntFarm Studios in Aarhus and was released by Napalm Records.
+HateSphere entered Antfarm Studios in November 2008 to record the album To the Nines.
+To the Nines was recorded, mixed and mastered in less than a month with producer Tue Madsen (Earth Crisis, The Haunted, Heaven Shall Burn) at AntFarm Studios in Aarhus and was released by Napalm Records.

-In February 2010 vocalist Jonathan "Joller" Albrechtsen left Hatesphere, and the band announced that Mevadio singer Morten "Kruge" Madsen would replace Albrechtsen on the February–March North American tour with The Black Dahlia Murder, Obscura, and Augury.
+In February 2010, vocalist Jonathan "Joller" Albrechtsen left Hatesphere.
+The band announced that Mevadio singer Morten "Kruge" Madsen would replace Albrechtsen on the February–March North American tour with The Black Dahlia Murder, Obscura, and Augury.

-In July 2010, the band announced that a permanent replacement for Jonathan "Joller" Albrechtsen had been found in Esben "Esse" Hansen, also known from Danish metal band As We Fight.
-At the same point it became known that bass player Mixen Lindberg had left the band and that he would be temporarily replaced by the band's former bass player and founding member Mikael Ehlert until the end of 2010.
+In July 2010, the band announced Esben "Esse" Hansen, also known from Danish metal band As We Fight, as Albrechtsen's permanent replacement.
+At the same point, bass player Mixen Lindberg left the band and was temporarily replaced with the band's former bassist and founding member Mikael Ehlert until the end of 2010.
 The band toured the US and Canada September–November 2010 supporting Nevermore and Parasite Inc. In May 2011, the band announced that Gob Squad bass player Jimmy Nedergaard had joined the band.
+The band released the album The Great Bludgeoning on 23 September 2011.